 This pub is located just off the Liffey quays in Dublin, outside the city walls and near the original bridge of Dublin.
 It's believed to have been a tavern since 1178.

-Just some of the historical and literary figures who have enjoyed a pint at the Brazen Head include James Joyce, Brendan Behan, Jonathan Swift , Robert Emmet, Wolfe Tone, Daniel O'Connell and Michael Collins.
+The historical and literary figures who have enjoyed a pint at the Brazen Head include James Joyce, Brendan Behan, Jonathan Swift , Robert Emmet, Wolfe Tone, Daniel O'Connell and Michael Collins, to name just a few.

 The oldest tavern in Waterford, this establishment is said to date to 1400.
 The walls in the lounge were built over 800 years ago by the Normans.
 The pub is officially under preservation as a historical site.